wlei6277/eye_shopping/README.md

 **1.What is the need (i.e. challenge) that you will be addressing in your project?**

 **2.Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?**
+Online shopping has obtained very important position in the 21 st century as most of the people are busy, loaded with hectic schedule.
+But rapidly grown numbers of offers are massive that the consumers are impossible to track all the information provided.

+The advantage of the online shopping which is time-saving and having more comparable information is losing its benefits.

 **3.Describe the project will you be conducting and how. your App will address the needs.**
+We will provide the marketplace where customers can create their product whishlist and and share with other users.

+They will be able to find innovative and updated products available online to provide them with an even better way to find what they need.
+It can be a tool to find yours out of a million.

 **4.Describe the network infrastructure the App may be based on.**